LogtalkDotOrg/logtalk3/adapters/NOTES.md

 See the `scripts/embedding/swipl` directory for a sample shell script that can help in generating QLF files from Logtalk and optionally a Logtalk application.
-The script documentation also explains how to generated saved states that include Logtalk applications.
+The script documentation also explains how to generate saved states that include Logtalk applications.

 XSB 3.8.0 and later versions